 Before the tray is placed in the oven, the cabbage is dressed with a coating of olive oil, garlic & salt.
 Be sure to slice the cabbage no more than 1/2-inch thick.
 After roasting and shrinking a bit, the cabbage will resemble fettucini.

-While the cabbage is hangin’ out in the oven turning all tender and golden (yum), it’s time to get busy with the bacon and the creamy sauce.
+While the cabbage is hangin’ out in the oven turning all tender and golden (an absolute yum), it’s time to get busy with the bacon and the creamy sauce.

 Whisk the sauce until it is creamy.
 Don’t worry if the coconut cream creates what appear to be small lumps in the sauce.
-They will dissipate when the sauce is mixed with the “hot-from-the-oven” cabbage.
+They’ll dissipate when the sauce is mixed with the “hot-from-the-oven” cabbage.